 2. Improves Glycemic Control

-Diabetics may represent the group who can gain the most health benefits from a low-carb diet; their cells can’t admit glucose, and eating carbs causes glucose levels in the blood to rise.
-High glucose levels are toxic.
+Diabetics may represent the group that can gain the most health benefits from a low-carb diet.
+Their cells can’t admit glucose, and eating carbs causes glucose levels in the blood to rise.
+High glucose levels are toxic and can be deadly.
+This is why those who are diabetic must take insulin.

 A study done in the UK showed low-carb diets are equally effective for weight loss with diabetic and non-diabetic patients over a three-month period.
-Diabetic patients followed either a low-carb plan or the “healthy” diet recommended by UK nutritionists to help control the disease; those following the low-carb plan lost more weight.
+Diabetic patients followed either a low-carb plan or the “healthy” diet recommended by UK nutritionists to help control the disease.
+Those following the low-carb plan lost more weight.
+Furthermore, 85% of the participants were able to stick with the diet to the end of the study.
 (13)

 Sounds almost like a cure for an incurable disease, doesn’t it?